Oncology and Immuno-oncology Assays

 How do you monitor for immunotoxicity?

-Immune therapies stimulate the immune system to fight the tumour, however this immune stimulation can have diverse negative immune-mediated side effects.
+Immune therapies stimulate the immune system to fight the tumor, however this immune stimulation can have diverse negative immune-mediated side effects.
 Thus the increase in immune-oncology drugs and the need to be able to predict and measure potential immunotoxicological consequences is becoming more and more important.
 Charles River’s cancer cell-based assays and predictive immunoxicology assays can be used to mitigate this risk.